my diamond-shape logo; quite minimalisitic. Liam Collod

 Rss feeds

-When creating a shelf, an rss feed will automatically be generated from that shelf as long as a template is specified in the site-config using RSS_FEED_TEMPLATE.
+When creating a shelf, a rss feed will automatically be generated from that shelf as long as a template is specified in the site-config using RSS_FEED_TEMPLATE.

 The template is a regular jinja2 file that have access to the same filters as the page templates, but different variables which are: